Academic Integrity

 • buying an assessment online

-• posting or submitting using another person's online account or allowing another person to post through your account
+• posting or submitting work using another person's online account or allowing another person to post through your account

 • using AI to write your assessments.